Ramgree/sysmod2020/team/Lab_0809_tasks.md

 - The user wishes to deposit 5 USD and the ATM rejects it because only euros are  accepted.
 - The user forgets the card inside the ATM after using it and the machine starts beeping.
 - The user wishes to make a pre-defined payment and the payment is processed.

+### Task 1.6.3.3

+#### 1) Examples to scenarios:
+1. Mary distributes the pebbles one by one and the last pebble ends up in her own Kalah.
+* 1.1 Mary picks up 3 pebbles from the 4th pit on her side.
+* 1.2 Mary starts moving counter-clockwise.
+* 1.3 Mary places one pebble in the 5th pit.
+* 1.4 Mary places one pebble in the 6th pit.
+* 1.5 Mary places the last pebble in her Kalah.
+* 1.6 Since the last pebble ended up in the Kalah, it’s Mary’s turn again.
+* 1.7 Mary picks up 3 more pebbles from the 2nd pit.<br><br>

+2. Mary distributes the pebbles one by one and the last pebble ends up in an empty pit.
+* 2.1 Mary picks up 4 pebbles from the 4th pit on her side.
+* 2.2.-2.4 Mary places one pebble in each consecutive pit, moving counter-clockwise.
+* 2.5 Mary places the last pebble in the 1st pit on her opponent’s side, which was previously empty.
+* 2.6 Mary takes the 4 pebbles from her 6th pit (the one opposite of the opponent’s first pit).
+* 2.7 Mary places the 4 pebbles into her own Kalah.<br><br>

+3. Mary distributes the pebbles one by one and after her turn, her side of the board is empty.
+* 3.1 Mary has only two pebbles left in her 6th pit.
+* 3.2 Mary takes the two pebbles from the 6th pit.
+* 3.3 Mary places one pebble to her Kalah.
+* 3.4 Mary places the second pebble to the first pit of her opponent.
+* 3.5 Mary’s side of the board is empty so the game has ended.
+* 3.6 Mary and her opponent count their pebbles.
+* 3.7 Mary has more pebbles than her opponent so Mary wins.<br><br>

+4. Mary distributes the pebbles one by one and the last pebble ends up in a regular pit with other pebbles already in it.
+* 4.1 Mary takes 5 pebbles from her 4th pit.
+* 4.2 Mary places one pebble in each consecutive pit.
+* 4.3 Mary places the 5th pebble in her opponent’s 2nd pit that already had 2 pebbles in it.
+* 4.4 Mary’s turn has finished and her opponent now starts his turn.<br><br>

+#### 2) Come up with two scenarios for Mancala

+#### 3) Invalid move scenario
+1. Mary picks up 2 pebbles from her 4th pit.
+2. Mary tries to place one pebble in her 3rd pit.
+3. The system doesn’t allow her to place the pebble in the 3rd pit.
+4. The system displays an error: “You must always move counter-clockwise”.

+#### 4) Last three turns of Mancala to end in a tie - scenario
+1. Mary and Toby are playing Mancala.
+Mary has 3 pebbles in her 4th pit, 1 pebble in 5th pit and all other pits on her side are empty.
+There are 14 pebbles in her Kalah.
+Toby has 1 pebble in her 1st pit, one in her 4th pit, 3 in her 5th pit, 2 in her 6th pit and 10 in her Kalah.
+2. Mary takes the 3 pebbles from the 4th pit.
+3. Mary places 1 pebbles to the 5th pit.
+4. Mary places 1 pebbles to the 6th pit.
+5. Mary places the last pebble in her Kalah.
+Since the last pebble went to her Kalah, it’s her turn again.
+6. Mary takes the 2 pebbles from her 5th pit.
+7. Mary places one pebble to the 6th pit.
+8. Mary places one pebble to her Kalah.
+Since the last pebble went to her Kalah, it’s her turn again.
+9. Mary takes the 2 remaining pebbles from her 6th pit.
+10. Mary places one pebble to her Kalah.
+11. Mary places one pebble to Toby’s first pit.
+12. Mary’s side of the table is now empty so the game is over.
+13. Mary has 18 pebbles in her Kalah, Toby has 10 pebbles in his Kalah and 8 pebbles on his side of the board.
+They both have 18 pebbles, therefore the game ended in a tie.

 ### Task 1.6.3.6